parallelworks/dynamic-learning-rivers/examples/ModEx_reproducibility/README.md

 To implement this, we will:
 1. Train each of the 6 ML model ensembles by setting the training data to a subset of the 100, 200, or 300 HP or LP points.
 2. Reuse/reload each ML models and have it run a [score](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyRegressor.html#sklearn.dummy.DummyRegressor.score) on the unused "neutral" data.
+To simplify the process, we use the "neutral" data as the collaborator site data.

 So, first, I need a list of HP and LP sites.
 Use the output from the Nov-2023-log10-DO-update-correct branch since this ML model was trained on all the available and corrected data.
 Copy that file here for archiving from ./scripts/post_01_output_ml_predict_avg.csv.

+This process is coordinated by the following three notebooks:
++ `get_hp_and_lp_sites.ipynb` - rank HP/LP sites by combined.metric = pca.dist * est.error
++ `get_hp_and_lp_sites_by_pca_only.ipynb` - rank HP/LP sites by pca.dist only to remove the potential bias due to the magnitude of the respiration rate.
++ `get_cold_and_hot_spot_sites.ipynb` - rank sites by magnitude of respiration rate - accentuates the potential bias due to the magnitude of the respiration rate.

+After the notebooks run, there is some manual work necessary with `head` and `tail` to get the 100, 200, and 300 ranked sites as described in the notebooks.
+The results are stored in the separate subdirectories here for use by the ML workflow.